pmacpherson/aws-study-group/inprogress/challenge-03/readme.md

     "email":"pmacpherson@klick.com"
 }
 ```
-* Modify the index.js file to output name and email
+Modify the index.js file to output name and email

-#### Package Lambda function
+#### Package and Upload Lambda function
 Archive files back into a new zip file.
-Note: Ensure index.js is the root level of your zip file and not under a subdirectory.
+Ensure index.js is the root level of your zip file and not under a subdirectory.
+Replace existing lambda by uploading new package from zip.

-#### Upload package
-In AWS Console, Upload new package from zip

 #### Test your lambda function.
 Modify test event with new sample data